cesarderio/reading-notes/401-reading-notes/class-27.md

 What are your learning goals after reading and reviewing the [class README?](https://codefellows.github.io/code-401-javascript-guide/curriculum/class-06/)

-* Reviewing and practing more with props and state to refresh my memory and get a better working knowledge along with the new material.
+* Reviewing and practicing more with props and state to refresh my memory and get a better working knowledge along with the new material.

 ## Things I want to know more about